ESMValGroup/ESMValTool_Tutorial/setup.md

   --directory-prefix $HOME/esmvaltool_tutorial/data/
 ~~~
 You can also use ESMValTool to automatically download data needed for test recipes.
-Please see the [Configuration][lesson-configuration] episode or the [documentation
+Please see the [Configuration][lesson-configuration] episode
-pages](https://docs.esmvaltool.org/projects/ESMValCore/en/latest/quickstart/configure.html#user-configuration-file) for more information.
+or the [configuration file documentation][config-file] for more information.

 ## GitHub account (Advanced)